Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10: Methods

 Under ambient pressure temperature-dependent single-crystal x-ray diffraction (SXRD) was measured at station EH1 of beamline P24 of PETRA-III extension at DESY in Hamburg, Germany, employing radiation of a wavelength of $\lambda = 0.5002$ \AA{}.
 Diffracted X rays were detected by a Pilatus 1M CdTe detector.
 The temperature of the sample was regulated with a CRYOCOOL open-flow cryostat, employing helium as cryogenic gas.
 Crystal of 50 microns was selected for the SXRD experiment at beamline P24.
 Diffracted intensity was collected on the detector during continuous rotation of the crystal about the $\phi$ axis, in frames of $0.1$ deg rotation and 0.1 second exposure time.
 Each run of data collection comprises a 10 times repeated measurement of $3600$ frames, corresponding to a total rotation of the crystal by 360 deg, repeated 10 times.
 These data were binned to 360 frames of 1 deg of rotation and 10 seconds exposure time employing the software \texttt{addrunscbf} and \texttt{combcbf} \cite{paulmann2022a}.
 Due to the anisotropic shape of the reflection the EVAL15 suite \cite{schreursamm2010a} could not be used successfully.
-Instead, data processing has been done with the EVAL14 \cite{duisenberga2003a} was used to integrate the data.
+Instead, data processing has been done with the EVAL14 \cite{duisenberga2003a} to integrate the data.
 In EVAL14 the concept of ray tracing is not used, as EVAL14 defines a box, where inside box there is a reflection and outside the box no reflection.
 The border of the box is used for evaluating the background level.
 Integration now is simply adding up intensities of pixels inside the box.
 SADABS \cite{sheldrick2008} has been used for the absorption correction for all the data sets.
-JANA2006 \cite{petricekv2014a} was used for the structure refinements at 230 and 80 K.
+JANA2006 \cite{petricekv2014a} was used for the structure refinements at 230 and 80 K. Preliminary single crystal XRD measurements were also performed on ID28 in ESRF using the Pilatus 1M area Si-detector without any attenuation of the beam at 140 K and 80 K close to the wavelengths of DESY, where incommensurate satellites are observed at 80 K.